fleebzz/AirDroid-Webkit-Notifier/README.md

 NOTE
 ----

+- This version works for both V1 and V2 Aidroid versions
 - You have to click the bookmark each time you login to your Airdroid.
 - Desktop notifications question is asked only the first time.
 - It doesn't work yet for http://web.airdroid.com access.
 Use your IP address instead.
 This case is checked now and you can enable this notifier, you'll have a choice to do.